PS1 arguably had the best lineup of RPGs in video game history so let's explore 2 top-notch RPGs and see which one comes out on top.

 Did you just see my mad skillz?

 Next up, Xenogears and Grandia have very cool battle systems.
-First up, Xenogears kind of has 2 as you can fight as your party members both in and out of their giant mechs known as Gears.
+For starters, Xenogears kind of has 2 as you can fight as your party members both in and out of their giant mechs known as Gears.
 While inside, you use fuel to perform attacks as well as increase levels that allow you to execute stronger attacks.
 Outside, your characters can unleash awesome combos using action points which I find to be far more enjoyable than battling in the Gears.
 Grandia's battle system is a lot more strategic as you can either perform combo attacks which do more damage or critical blows that give you a chance to cancel an enemy's move.
 The constantly moving IP gauge that shows when each combatant will attack makes battles exciting and it's incredibly satisfying to consistently cancel your enemies then tear them to shreds.
 Even though Xenogears is a ton of fun, Grandia offers some of the most strategic and rewarding combat in the genre.

 Celtic vibes and whimsical melodies